 - 4 recipes (8 total plates)= $96 per week (with free shipping).

 - Dessert costs $4 per serving (available after your first order)

-COUPON: Get 25% off your first four weeks (up to $159 in savings).
+ACTIVE DEAL: Get 25% off your first four weeks (up to $159 in savings).
 No coupon needed - just use this link.

 The Products: All of the pre-portioned fresh and seasonal ingredients you need to make chef-designed recipes at home in your own kitchen.